MikeHopley/ftl-event-safety/index.md

 # FTL event safety guide

-Events can kill crew, damage hull, or inflict other penalties.
+Events can kill crew, damage hull, or advance the Rebel fleet.
+The wiki has a useful [negative consequences](https://ftl.fandom.com/wiki/Category:Negative_Consequences) super-category page.

 To reduce tedious wiki checks, here's a categorised guide.
 I've picked memorable phrases from each event.
 Sometimes the phrase is from your *choice* text.

 ## Simple crew death events